-The New Senior Facilities Agreement consists of a term loan facility with a capacity of $\pounds 250$ million and a revolving credit facility with a capacity of $\pounds 50$ million.
+The New Senior Facilities Agreement consists of a term loan facility with a capacity of €250 million and a revolving credit facility with a capacity of €50 million.
 The interest rate under the New Senior Facilities Agreement is floating at a margin of 4.35% per annum plus EURIBOR.
-Interest is payable every three or six months with respect to the term loan, and one, three or six months with respect to the revolving credit facility.
+Interest is payable every three or six months with respect to the term loan (as at this moment we have a three month interest period), and one, three or six months with respect to the revolving credit facility.